jeff4/a7/src/pages/posts/68-pa-main.md

 * [Link to TAM](/posts/91-tam/)

+## 5/30/2024
+* Been trying to get cleaner stats for the last few days.
+Check out TAM page.
+* Since we started sending out the deck in earest in early May, We've been using the 450m PA numbers per year.
+Per GPT-4o on 5/29, might be as low as 64m per year.
+Especially first time submissions

 ## 5/20/2024
 * hm basys.ai (harvard / boston based startup funded by Two Lanterns VC) started serving providers and have pivoted to payers